appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-dynamodb.md

 ### UpdateItem

-This operation edits an existing item's attributes, or adds a new item to the table if it does not already exist.
+This operation edits an existing item's attributes or adds a new item to the table if it does not already exist.
 For example, the following changes the `name` of a record in the table `users`:

 ```json
 {